Heading

 End Sub

-Your insertion point can start at any location within the heading level, and it still jumps to the start of the indicated heading.
+The insertion point (or initial selection) can start at any location within the heading level, and it still jumps to the start or end of the indicated heading.

 Affiliate Links